Golfing in a Winter Wonderland

 If you're hungry, dining at these Florida-style golf club restaurants can be a relaxing and satisfying way to end the day.
 Champions Grille at WGV has a full menu for breakfast and lunch from 7 a.m. to 3 p.m., with dinner served from 5 p.m. to 8 p.m. on Friday and Sunday nights.
-There is also a cafe if golfers are looking to grab a coffee and a breakfast sandwich before their round.
+There's also a cafe if golfers are looking to grab a coffee and a breakfast sandwich before their round.

-Your loved ones don’t have to sit in the clubhouse on a couch while you’re riding around on the golf cart for amusement.
+Your loved ones don't have to sit in the clubhouse on a couch while you're riding around on the golf cart for amusement.
 While the golf-lovers are hitting the links, family and friends can enjoy nearby attractions in St. Augustine.
 The World Golf Hall of Fame is home to an IMAX theatre—the largest in North Florida at 70 feet wide and 5 stories high.
 The theatre plays documentaries and feature films, in 2D and 3D.
-Tickets are usually the same price as for a late night show anywhere else, making the experience worth the investment.
+Tickets are usually the same price as a late night show anywhere else, making the experience worth the investment.

 If you want to share golf with the rest of the family, another great activity is to play a round at one of St. Augustine's many mini golf courses.
-During the winter, courses like La Fiesta decorate to give the experience a "winter wonderland" feel.
+During the winter, courses such as La Fiesta decorate to give the experience a "winter wonderland" feel.
 The putt putt course at Adventure Landing is just off the next exit south of World Golf Village.

 Places to Stay for a Golf Vacation